Sisters of Mercy of St. Charles Borromeo

-The title Sisters of Mercy of St. Borromeo refers to several religious congregations for women in the Roman Catholic Church, sharing the same rule and tradition.
+The Sisters of Mercy of St. Charles Borromeo, also known as the Sisters of Mercy of St. Borromeo, the Borromean Sisters or the Borromeans, are one of several religious congregations for women in the Roman Catholic Church, sharing the same rule and tradition.

 History

 They were originally established in 1626 as a pious association of women formed in 1626 for the care of the sick in the hospital of St. Charles at Nancy.
 In 1652, they adopted constitutions drawn up by Epiphane Louys, Abbot of Estivals and Vicar General of the reformed Premonstratensians, and placed themselves under the patronage of Saint Charles Borromeo.

 By the middle of the 18th century, the congregation was in charge of numerous hospitals, and shortly afterwards took up as an additional task the Christian education of children.
 During the French Revolutionary period the members, although dispersed and deprived of their religious habit, continued their work so heroically as to win the encomiums of their persecutors.
 On 22 July 1804, they resumed their wearing of the habit, having obtained the approval of Napoleon, and were soon in a flourishing condition.